ibm-cloud-docs/appid/profiles.md

 ![{{site.data.keyword.appid_short_notm}} user profiles runtime options](images/user-profile-runtime.png)
 Figure.
 Access user profile options

-App ID injects a subset of attributes into your access and identity tokens automatically.
+{{site.data.keyword.appid_short_notm}} injects a subset of attributes into your access and identity tokens automatically.
 You can take advantage of custom claims mapping and map other predefined and custom claims into your tokens.
 For more details about the recommended way to access user information, see [customizing tokens](/docs/services/appid?topic=appid-customizing-tokens).
 {: note}